 Thermochemical solar leverages heat from concentrated solar power (CSP) for chemical reactions.
 Research into thermochemical solar reactors to split water to hydrogen is a priority in top national laboratories internationally.
 (See SolarPACES Research Task II: Solar Chemistry Research).

-What is the advantage of solar reactors over solar electrolysis?
+SK: Is there any efficiency advantage of solar thermochemistry over solar electrolysis?

 For the thermochemical water-splitting reaction, some solar reactor systems have efficiencies of over 60 percent.
 The two-step solar thermochemical conversion is still subject to research, but shows a long-term efficiency potential of up to 25 percent.